seismic filterscan

 Purpose

-seismic filterscan searches a full-length RNA for domains: regions that appear to fold independently, revealed by positions whose mutations are correlated with each other (correlated pairs).
-It slides overlapping tiles along the RNA, runs the filter step on each tile, finds pairs of positions that mutate together more often than expected by chance, and groups those pairs into domains.
+seismic filterscan searches a full-length RNA for domains: regions that appear to fold independently, revealed by pairs of positions whose mutations are anti-correlated with each other (bridge pairs).
+It slides overlapping tiles along the RNA, runs the filter step on each tile, finds pairs of positions that mutate together less often than expected by chance, and groups those pairs into domains.
 It then runs the filter step once more on each detected domain, so that the domains are ready to be clustered.
 Use it when you want an unbiased, data-driven way to discover structural domains along a long RNA without defining regions by hand.
 Follow it with seismic clusterscan to cluster the domains it detects.

 Inputs